 Our kind greetings, the Management.

 Although larger makers such as Mikron and Schaublin offered as many as eleven different versions of their compound slide rest, as far as is known Scherzinger made just one; beautifully constructed and superbly finished it was of the typical precision bench lathe type with a covered, full-length, 70 mm travel cross slide and a swivelling, 70 mm travel top slide.
-Cross-feed screws passed bronze nuts with the zeroing micrometer dials of a usefully large diameter, dull-chrome plated and crisply engraved; handwheels were of the balanced type, finished in bright chrome.
+Cross-feed screws passed through replaceable bronze nuts with the zeroing micrometer dials of a usefully large diameter, dull-chrome plated and crisply engraved; handwheels were of the balanced type, finished in bright chrome.